-- (1) Capital assets used in governmental activities are not current financial resources and, therefore, are not reported in the General Fund. - (2) Long-term liabilities, such as compensated absences, pension liabilities, other postemployment benefits, and related deferred inflows and outflows are not due and payable in the current period and, therefore are not reported in the General Fund.
+- (1) Capital assets used in governmental activities are not current financial resources and, therefore, are not reported in the General Fund. - (2) Long-term liabilities, such as compensated absences, pension liabilities, other postemployment benefits liability, and the deferred inflows and outflows related to those long-term liabilities, are not due and payable in the current period and, therefore are not reported in the General Fund.